SAT / ACT Prep Online Guides and Tips

 SAT Punctuation: Tips for Commas, Colons, and Dashes

-In this article, I'll eliminate your confusion and explain all of the punctuation rules you need to know to ace SAT Writing.
+In this article, I'll eliminate your confusion and explain all of the punctuation rules you need to know to ace SAT Reading and Writing.
 Furthermore, I'll provide practice questions to test you on what you've learned.

 Read More